benlubas/.dotfiles/nvim/notes.md

 can in the config files.
 There are some things that don't really have a spot in configs that I still need to remember.
 I'm going to put them here.

+## TODO

+- Configure the snippets plugin
+- setup harpoon (with tmux as well)
+- configure tmux to not look so ugly (green clashes)
+- Play around with lualine a little so that it's more my speed
+- figure out why the telescope border isn't showing properly
+- perma set the theme to not use italics in comments
+- fix the pasting issue with comments
+- fix pasting issue with spacing
+- maybe bring back highlight under the cursor (there has to be a plugin that does it without highlighting comment (even if not, I don't use italic comments anymore so it's not that big a deal.

 ## Features

 A list of commands/features that my plugins are adding to vim.
 Hopefully this list